thangchung/bff-auth/README.md

 > tye run
 ```

-- Go to `https://localhost:5002`, and start to play with it
+- Go to `https://localhost:8080`, and start to play with it

 ![](assets/auth_flow.gif)

 # High level architecture

 ![](assets/overview.png)

-# When to use BFF Auth with Cookies-based
-- Used:
-  - Cookies (Same site) and move the authentication to the trusted backend
-  - Use a dedicated backend for SPA now and move the security to the trusted backend
-  - Azure does not support introspection or the revocation endpoint so you cannot invalidate the tokens, or logout an Azure SPA fully.
-BBF removes this problem
-- Not used:
-  - High load apps or cross domain with high load
-  - In this case, please use tokens, but it has a risk of tokens to be robbed in the client-side

 # Hosts and Services